jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 ```

 Compare this line to yours.
-Her again, it should be fairly close in this simple example.
+Here again, it should be fairly close in this simple example.

-last, now that you have a theta0 and theta1, you can run inferences.
+Last, now that you have a theta0 and theta1, you can run inferences.
 In other words, if you get a particular Por (x) value, you should be able to predict the most likley Prod (y) value.
 Of course, you can do it by have with theta0 + theta1 * x, but the scikit learn library has integrated the function, called predict.
 For example:

 ```shell
 New_Por = 8